CHOOSE YOUR ALLEGIANCE.

 Laser Combat League - A popular multi-system sports league that includes laser tag matches and disc combat.
 Gambling is legal, common, and sometimes rigged.

-The Sentinels - An independent security team that is not alligned or owned by any Allegiance.
+The Sentinels - An independent security team that is not aligned with, or owned by any NeoCorp.
 These “peacekeepers” do their best to enforce some version of law and order in Neotropolis.
 Their services are sometimes available to the highest bidder and their loyalties are not always clear.
 Some of the members of the Sentinels are true believers, while some are just conscripts forced to join up to pay off corporate debts.

 It’s fine to play, but please don’t scream in their faces or become unnecessarily aggressive with them.
 That’s not fun for anybody.
 You can read more about that below in the “rules” section.]

-Well, the first thing to know is you can just enjoy the event as a campout / party / festival.
-There is no requirement to be “in character,” to choose an Allegiance, or go on any NeoQuest Missions.
-Costumes for all attendees ARE required, of course, regardless of your other levels of participations.
+Well, the first thing to know is you can just enjoy the event as an immersive party / campout / festival.
+There is no requirement to be “in character,” to choose an Allegiance / NeoCorp, or go on any NeoQuest Missions.
+Costumes for all attendees ARE required, of course, regardless of your other levels of participation.

-For those that DO want to get more involved with the story and role-playing aspects of Neotropolis, a whole other level of immersion will open up to you by choosing and pledging to an Allegiance.
+For those that DO want to get more involved with the story and role-playing aspects of Neotropolis, a whole other level of immersion will open up to you by choosing and working for a NeoCorp.
+(And that is how to experience most of the “official” missions that our staff creates.)

-Simple- when you arrive AT THE EVENT (it can’t be done before), report to the Command Center to get your complimentary NeoBand (more on that below), and then head to one of three Allegiance headquarters.
-These will be marked on the official event map, and event staff in the Command Center can also direct you.
-The three headquarters modules are not staffed 24/7, but you should often find an Allegiance leader there during the regular hours of noon-6pm who can sign you up.
+Simple- when you arrive AT THE EVENT (it can’t be done before), report to the Info Desk to get your complimentary NeoBand (more on that below), and then head to one of three NeoCorp headquarters.
+For 2026, all three of these booths will be located in the MegaMall and marked on the official event map (event staff at the Info Desk can also direct you).
+The three headquarters are not staffed 24/7, but you should often find an Allegiance leader there during the regular hours of noon-6pm who can sign you up (and there will be some after hours staffing at night too).

-YOUR ALLEGIANCE MAY NOT CHANGE DURING THE EVENT.
+YOUR ALLEGIANCE CAN NOT CHANGE DURING THE EVENT

-You may try out a beginner / low-level mission for any of the allegiances, (or even all three) but once you get your Allegiance PATCH (necessary for doing higher-level missions and participating in official Allegiance meetings etc.) you must stick with that Allegiance for the duration of that year’s event).
-If you decide you want to join a different Allegiance (and get their patch), you can do that another year.
-Each Allegiance has a limited number of members that can sign up, and once that number is reached, you will need to sign up for one of the other Allegiances (this is to make sure the number of members doesn’t get really skewed, with one having more than another).
+You may try out a beginner / low-level mission for any of the NeoCorps (or even all three), but once you are gifted your NeorCorp patch (necessary for doing higher-level missions and participating in official NeoCorp meetings etc.), you must stick with that NeoCorp for the duration of that year’s event.
+If you decide you want to join a different NeoCorp (and get their patch), you can do that another year.
+Each NeoCorp may have a limited number of members that can sign up, and once that number is reached, you will need to sign up for one of the other NeoCorps (this is to make sure the number of members doesn’t get really skewed, with one having more than another).

-DO I NEED TO HAVE A COSTUME THAT FITS WITH MY ALLEGIANCE?
+DO I NEED TO HAVE A COSTUME THAT FITS WITH MY NEOCORP?

 No. It’s definitely cool if you decide you want to, though.
-Again, any type of character and theme-appropriate costume for the event can be part of any of the Allegiances.
-But it definitely could enhance the whole experience if many Allegiance members fit in thematically to what they’re representing (bounty hunter and paramilitary outfits for Endline Allegiance and sophisticated suit-wearers working for Helix, etc.)
+Again, any type of character and theme-appropriate costume for the event can be part of any of the NeoCorp.
+But it definitely can enhance the whole experience if many members fit in thematically to what they’re representing (such as wearing the specific Allegiance logo colors as part of your outfit).

 WHAT ABOUT FACTIONS?

 Factions are groups of people who choose to enjoy the event together and create a camp / headquarters / interactive space.
 Many Factions are placed inside the fully-theme-required zone, but some are not.
-Being in a Faction and being part of an Allegiance are two separate things.
-An entire Faction’s membership could decide that they all want to be in the same Allegiance (and this is fine, depending how much space the Allegiance has for membership), but there’s nothing preventing individual Faction members from being in different opposing Allegiances (though this could get awkward at your next Faction Thanksgiving dinner…)
+Being in a Faction and being part of a NeoCorp are two separate things.
+An entire Faction’s membership could decide that they all want to be in the same Allegiance (and this is fine, depending how much space the NeoCorp has for membership), but there’s nothing preventing individual Faction members from being in different opposing NeoCorps (though this could get awkward at your next Faction Thanksgiving dinner…)

 MY FACTION WANTS TO CREATE/PARTICIPATE IN MISSIONS!